Foundation and Early Years

 Yet, the House soon went on to play a role in public life in Berlin.
 Prominent figures from science and the arts visited Harnack House, as did politicians, diplomats, bankers and industrialists.
 Guests from Europe and overseas would sometimes stay for several months at a time.
 For the Kaiser Wilhelm Society, Harnack House was a new and important place to foster communication and maintain networks.

 Other institutions also reserved the house as a venue for their events, including the German Academic Exchange Service (DAAD), the Staatliche Museen zu Berlin, and international cultural institutes.
 Harnack House was a common venue for the German Association of Female Academics (DAB) in particular, as many female scientists were members of the KWG – Lise Meitner among them.
 Harnack House became a hub in the international network of research, politics and business.

-Events were also held for the general public.
-Famous scientists gave talks on their specialist fields for lay audiences in the lecture theatre and thus established the foundations for modern scientific communication.
-Topics ranged from ornithology to modern nuclear physics, genetics and biochemistry but also included lectures on the humanities. sk
+In addition, the House hosted events for the local populace.
+Prominent scientists gave presentations on their subject areas to interested lay audiences in the lecture hall, thereby laying the foundations for a modern form of science communication.
+Topics ranged from ornithology to modern nuclear physics, genetics and biochemistry.
+Lectures were also given on subjects from the social sciences.